satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 standards and credibility of scientific research.
 The reviewer stands to gain by early exposure to relevant areas of research, while a publisher stands to gain financially through either publication or subscription fees.
-However, without acknowledging the contributions of reviewers, there is little incentive for potential reviewers to participate in the review process, and a lack of acknowledgment for their services that could factor into their evaluations for promotion and funding opportunities (there are a few journals such as Frontiers, which have begun acknowledging reviewers).
+There is little motivation for potential reviewers to participate in the review process, and a lack of acknowledgment for their services (as in Frontiers journals) that could factor into their evaluations for promotion and funding opportunities .

 4. There is no measure of the quality of a review.